 - Are there any spills on the floors?

-If you answered yes to the above questions, it means that your aging loved one needs help with activities of daily living or maybe it’s time to get some help for your parents or maybe it might be time to start the assisted living search.
+If you answered yes to the above questions, it means that your aging loved one might need some help.
+Maybe it’s time to get a caregiver that will provide help for your parents or maybe it’s time to start the assisted living search.

 When you visit your parents this holiday season, why don’t you take him or her for a test drive so you can assess their driving skills.
 This will tell you whether or not they should still continue driving.